laptopcomputermistri/Nikhil/README.md

 - [Acknowledgements](https://github.com/laptopcomputermistri/Nikhil/blob/main/README.md#acknowledgements)
 - [Author](https://github.com/laptopcomputermistri/Nikhil#author)
 # Abstract
-The circuit is designed to be used in highperformance memory-decoding or data-routing applications requiring very short propagation delay times.
+The circuit is designed to be used in high performance memory-decoding or data-routing applications requiring very short propagation delay times.
 In highperformance memory systems, this decoder can be used to minimize the effects of system decoding.
 When employed with high-speed memories utilizing a fast enable circuit, the delay